Newsday

 witnesses saw were actually the crippled TWA plane -after the explosion,

 without its nose -climbing nearly 3,000 feet in under a minute.
-The CIA
+The

 made this video without talking to a single eyewitness, but using FBI